To meow or not to meow, that is the question. Actually, the real question is, do Sphynx cats meow?

 Do Sphynx Cats Meow?

-The answer is that hairless cats — and we’re largely talking about Sphynx here — do indeed meow, and you can find plenty of examples of delighted owners posting videos of their felines meowing on YouTube.
+The answer is that hairless cats — and we’re largely talking about Sphynx here — do indeed meow, and you can find plenty of examples of delighted owners posting videos of their felines meowing (sometimes rumbling a robust purr too) on YouTube.
 They have an adorable slightly high-pitched meow and they’re not shy about using it, because the Sphynx is a naturally inquisitive and vocal kitty.

 If you’re thinking about getting a cat, a hairless feline like the Sphynx can be a great choice because of their playful and adventurous nature.